Convolutional Neural Network-based Efficient Dense Point Cloud Generation using Unsigned Distance Fields: Proposed network

 \subsection{Inference and dense point cloud generation}

-In the inference phase both the LightNDF and the baseline NDF model generate a complete UDF surface given a sparse point cloud.
-The surface can then be used to generate a dense point cloud, or a mesh.
+In the inference phase, the NDF and the proposed LightNDF model generate a complete UDF surface given a sparse point cloud.
+The UDF surface can then be used to generate a dense point cloud, or a mesh.
+The regular GIFS implementation however directly generates a mesh file instead of a dense point cloud, by default.
+To enable comparison, the GIFS implementation was modified to use the same dense point cloud generation algorithm as LightNDF and NDF, so that it can directly the UDF surface similar to NDF and LightNDF.
 We used visualization Algorithm 1 of \cite{chibane2020ndf} to extract the dense point cloud from predicted UDFs.
-If the proposed LightNDF or baseline NDF approximator $f(\textbf{p})$ perfectly estimates the true UDF(\textbf{p}), then a point \textbf{p} can be projected to the nearest surface point \textbf{q} by moving in the negative gradient direction using visualization Algorithm~1 \cite{chibane2020ndf}.
+If the proposed LightNDF approximator $f(\textbf{p})$ perfectly estimates the true UDF(\textbf{p}), then a point \textbf{p} can be projected to the nearest surface point \textbf{q} by moving in the negative gradient direction using visualization Algorithm~1 \cite{chibane2020ndf}.
 Repeating the projection \cite{chibane2020ndf} multiple times (5$\times$ in our experiments) generates millions of points on the surface.
-Dense point clouds can be used in many applications, such as point-based modeling \cite{alexa2001point}, and for learning shape representations such as point cloud-based segmentation and classification \cite{qi2017pointnet}.
+Dense point clouds can be used in many applications, such as point-based modeling, and for learning shape representations such as point cloud-based segmentation and classification \cite{qi2017pointnet}.

-\section{EXPERIMENTAL RESULTS}
+\section{Experimental results}

-This section presents the dataset, baseline, and performance evaluation for the proposed LightNDF architecture.
+This section presents the dataset and the performance evaluation for the proposed LightNDF architecture.